 Len Beadell, the kind of man men want to be

-Those of us who enjoy exploring the outback of Australia by 4WD will often come across relics that might spark at least a passing interest in history.
+Those of us who enjoy exploring the outback of Australia by 4WD will often come across relics that might spark at least a passing interest in history, and Len Beadell is a name that is hard to miss.
 The outback is like that.
-Stone cairns, abandoned trucks, hills named by white explorers to honor some far-distant patron.
+Stone cairns, abandoned trucks, hills named by white explorers to honour some far-distant patron.
 These artifacts are often insignificant things that in a busier place would have disappeared long ago.
 Some tell no story.
 Like the 373 car wrecks that lie along the Great Central Road.
-(Please count them and let me know, I may have missed a couple.)

 Others are no more than the name of the road you are driving along.
 The Connie Sue Highway, the Anne Beadell Highway, The Gary Highway, the Gunbarrel Highway.
 Wikipedia tells us ‘Highways in Australia are generally high capacity roads…’ so you might be rattlin’ along one of these wondering what twisted public official named these corrugated dirt single tracks ‘highways’?